Unidata/python-awips/examples/RAPTemperature.md

 #requesting gridded data and therefore use the getGridData method.
 We pass it our DataRequest object
 #that has all of our model, parameter, and level information and also a list of DataTime objects we want
 #the data for.
 In this case just give us the data from the last DataTime in the above list (t[-1]).
 This returns
-#a list of ufpy.dataaccess.PyGridData.PyGridData objects.
+#a list of awips.dataaccess.PyGridData.PyGridData objects.
 response = DataAccessLayer.getGridData(request, [t[-1]])
 print response

 #Since we only asked for one DataTime we only have one PyGridData object.
 Lets pull this out
 #into a variable named data.
-Then we can use functions available from ufpy.dataaccess.PyGridData.PyGridData
+Then we can use functions available from awips.dataaccess.PyGridData.PyGridData
 #objects (see module for more methods or details)
 data = response[0]